BeauMarwaha/Othello/README.md

 # Othello
-An old Othello game I made in my spare time
-Made using the coding enviroment netbeans
+An Othello game I made in my spare time.
+Made using Java in the coding enviroment netbeans.